PHYS3888/Tutorial_DynamicalSystems/README.md

 ```

 #### :question::question::question: Firing rate function
-Using this sigmoidal function, match the mean cell-body potentials (mV) to their corresponding firing rates (Hz).
+Using this sigmoidal function, match the mean cell-body potentials relative to resting (mV) to their corresponding firing rates (Hz).
 Note where appreciable firing rates (~>1 Hz) emerge.

 ### Dynamics in `Vs`-`Vw` space